Jeroen-Matthijssens/cmdargs/src/documentation/main.md

 ### Value Lists

 If an option can have a value, it can have multiple values.
-There are two ways to give mulitple values.
+There are two ways to give multiple values.
 The values can be given one at a time by repeating the option and then the next value in the list.
 This works with both long and short options.

 ```bash